-The best price found from United States to Cambodia is on November 28th, 2016, travelling with .
+The best price found from United States to Cambodia is on October 28th, 2016, travelling with Singapore Airlines.
 See more options, compare prices and book: search flights.

 Phnom Penh International Airport is the gateway to the Cambodian capital, while Siem Reap International Airport serves visitors to the temples of Angkor.
 Both airports have a good range of services, including restaurants, bars, shops and ATMs.
 Sihanoukville International Airport currently only offers domestic links with Phnom Penh and Siem Reap.

 Flights to Cambodia are expanding, but most connect only as far as regional capitals.
 However, budget airlines have taken off in recent years and are steadily driving down prices.